sorenmat/epoxy/README.md

-This basic idea is illustrated in the test.html and test.ts file.
+This basic idea is illustrated in the example.html and local_example.ts file.

 Installation
 ===